RaVeR76/Bedroom-DJ/README.md

 **Contact Form**

 * **Implementation -** I used a standard Bootstrap form but amended it to suit my design.
-My orginal design had two sections, one for contact & one for competition.
+My original design had two sections, one for contact & one for competition.
 I combined the both into a jumbotron, which made the overall section much more user friendly & pleasing on the eye.
 I added form validation on the inputs later on, as I had forgot them at the time.
 I also added *check* to one of my radios so that one is always selected.
 At the minute, you can not send the form anywhere but maybe in the future.

 * **Results -** All inputs work & are validated.
 The radios & checkbox work.
 The jumbotron & background image work awesome together.
 My **submit** button has been changed to suit the websites colour scheme too.

-* **Verdict -** For me, I think the contact form looks really well & much much better that my orginal design which was very boring to be honest.
+* **Verdict -** For me, I think the contact form looks really well & much much better that my original design which was very boring to be honest.

 # Bugs
 ---
 Before October 2020 the only encounter I had with websites was viewing them as a so called 'user'.
 Fast forward 3 months and I'm fairly close to handing in my first MS1 project and therefore my first ever website .... unbelieveable.
 I knew it was gonna be tough at times due to my inexperience but me, being stubborn and persistant, kept going & learning everyday.
 One day I sat for 2 to 3 hours trying to figure out why my code ain't working .... fecking one little TYPO !!!
-But you learn from such dishearting experiences ha ha, believe me :)
+But you learn from such disheartening experiences ha ha, believe me :)

 Anyway, it's all about bugs and not the wee bed bugs seeing I'm a Bedroom DJ !!!